 Wear a pedometer and set a goal of 10,000 steps a day (about 5 miles) as you go about your daily activities.

-For participants in our Survivorship Program, Moncrief Cancer Institute offers one-on-one consultations with a specialized fitness trainer at the Moncrief Survivorship Clinic.
-These training sessions are free of charge for those enrolled in the Survivorship Program.
+Through our Survivorship Program, Moncrief Cancer Institute offers one-on-one consultations and training sessions with a specialized fitness trainer at the Moncrief Survivorship Clinic.

 If you’ve considered kicking the habit in the past, consider this: Smoking is the single most preventable cause of cancer.
 Moncrief Cancer Institute offers an 8-week program to help smokers or other tobacco users quit.